25prabhu10/notes/docs/Android/Uninstall Android Apps.md

    <img src="./adb-folder.png" alt="No image, kindly refer the TEXT" style="zoom: 67%;" />

 8. Launch a Command Prompt in your ADB folder.
-For Windows users, this can be done by holding **Shift and Right-clicking** then selecting the _"open command prompt here"_ option.
+For Windows users, hold **Shift and Right-clicking** then selecting the _"open command prompt here"_ option.

    ![No image, kindly refer the TEXT](./adb-open-here.png)